we11adam/uddns/README.md

     - `ip.sb`
     - `3322.org`

 - `updaters` is a list of updaters that UDDNS can use to update the DNS records.
-Currently, `cloudflare` is supported.
+Currently supported updaters are:
+  - `cloudflare`:
+    - `email`: Cloudflare account email
+    - `apikey`: Cloudflare API key
+    - `domain`: Domain to update, e.g. `ddns.yourdomain.com`
+  - `duckdns`:
+    - `token`: DuckDNS token
+    - `domain`: Domain to update, excluding the `duckdns.org` part.

 ### Running